RKeaves/UNIT3D/book/src/updating_unit3d_version.md

         > yes
     ````

-2. **Review and resolve conflicts**
+2. **Accept upstream files**

-- Pulls upstream commits and prompts for each file change; respond “yes” to overwrite your local copy.
+- When prompted for each changed file, type yes to overwrite your local copy.

     ````bash
         Update config/unit3d.php (yes/no) [yes]: